Ed-Fi-Exchange-OSS/LMS-Toolkit/docs/installing-the-extension.md

        "Scripts": [ "lmsx" ]
    }
    ```

+   :exclamation: If you do not use the WebAPI project's Plugin directory at this
+   step, then the plugin will not load when you run the application at the final
+   step below.

 4. In that same file, adjust the database connection strings and database engine
    as appropriate for your installation.
 If you are not sure what they are, then